• Skip to primary navigation

 Crispy Coconut Oyster Mushrooms

 Now here is the fan favorite crispy coconut oyster mushrooms recipe.
-It is the perfect appetizer for not only the mushroom lover, but also for those who can’t eat shellfish.
+It is the perfect appetizer for not only the mushroom lover, but also for those who can't eat shellfish.
 Mushrooms are very similar in texture to shellfish.
-I have had people bite into these and ask if it is an oyster or shrimp.
+People have bit into these and ask if it is an oyster or shrimp.
 Serve with your favorite dipping sauce or try the one I suggest here.

 Crispy Coconut Oyster Mushrooms with Sweet Asian Chili Sauce